 Simple Engagement Rings

 While some people live their lives striving for the intricate and the elaborate, others discover profound beauty in simplicity.
-Just look at the terse prose of Hemmingway, the modern paintings of Mark Rothko, or the graceful minimalism of Frank Lloyd Wright’s architecture.
+Just look at the spare prose of Hemingway, the large swaths of color in a Mark Rothko painting, or the graceful minimalism of Frank Lloyd Wright’s architecture.
 Like these works of art, a striking diamond in a simple setting or a harmonious three stone ring never goes out of style.
 But don’t be fooled—choosing a simple engagement ring does not mean that you are limited when it comes to design and personalization.
+A ring can be both elegant in its simplicity and as utterly unique as your relationship.

 Simple Engagement Rings: The Classic Solitaire